smearumi/mycroft-remote-computer/README.md

 * "turn the computer on"

 ## Installation
-Should be able to install this via `msm install https://github.com/smearumi/mycroft-remote-computer.git` or you can install via Installer Skill from web interface (https://home.mycroft.ai/#/skill).
+Should be able to install this via `mycroft-msm install https://github.com/smearumi/mycroft-remote-computer.git` or you can install via Installer Skill from web interface (https://home.mycroft.ai/#/skill).
 It will take several minutes for installing requirements.

 ## Configuration
 This skill utilizes the skillsettings.json file which allows you to configure this skill via web interface (home.mycroft.ai).
 After a few minutes of having the skill installed, you should see configuration options in the https://home.mycroft.ai/#/skill location.